 How to Build Rustic Stone Planters for Your Garden

-It's always a pleasure to get something for nothing—or at the very least, a few dollars or pennies— and since I live in an area full of rocks, my planters cost very little.
+It's always a pleasure to get something for nothing—or at the very least, a few dollars— and since I live in an area full of rocks, my planters cost very little.

 It took about an hour or so to build each one (depending on size, of course) and how fit I was feeling that day!
 They are really helping to beautify my garden.
 Read on to discover how I made them.

-What You Will Need to Make Your Rustic Stone Planters
+What You Will Need to Make DIY Rustic Stone Planters

 - Stones or rocks.
 Try to pick stone that is not too rounded or jagged; flat is easier to work with.
 You may need more than you think, so gather a good amount.